Jack Clayton: Our Mother's House (1967)

 Clayton's fourth feature, and his first in colour, was an offbeat psychological drama about a family of children who conceal the fact that their single mother has died, and go on living in their house.
 Although it was a commercial failure, it received a glowing review from Roger Ebert on its release, earned star Dirk Bogarde a BAFTA Best Actor nomination.
 Steven Spielberg later expressed great admiration for the film.
 It was adapted from the novel by Julian Gloag, to which Clayton had been introduced by his friend, Canadian writer Mordecai Richler.
-The original script was extensively revised prior to shooting by Clayton's third wife, actress Haya Harareet.
+Novelist Jeremy Brooks wrote the screenplay, with some revisions made by Clayton's third wife, actress Haya Harareet.
 It featured strong performances from Bogarde (who described the production as one of happiest experiences of his career) and from the ensemble cast of seven child actors, which included Pamela Franklin (Flora from The Innocents), Sarah Nicholls (who had previously appeared in The Pumpkin Eater, later known as Phoebe Nicholls), and Mark Lester, who later appeared in the title role of Oliver!.
+Jeremy Brooks's daughter, Margaret Brooks (later known as Margaret Leclere) was also cast, along with several other untrained child actors.
 The elegant score was again composed by Georges Delerue, although he and Clayton would not work together again for another fifteen years.
 Despite its high quality and good reviews, the film again failed to connect with audiences, and Neil Sinyard suggests that its box-office performance was hampered by the fact that it was given an 'X' Certificate in the UK, restricting the film to audiences over 16.
 Clayton subsequently endured a string of career reversals that prevented him from making another film until 1974.

 The Great Gatsby (1974)

-The only film Clayton was able to complete between 1968 and 1982 was his high-profile, Hollywood production of F. Scott Fitzgerald's The Great Gatsby (1974).
+The only film Clayton was able to complete between 1968 and 1982 was his high-profile Hollywood production of F. Scott Fitzgerald's The Great Gatsby (1974).
 The biggest and most expensive production of Clayton's career, the film had all the ingredients of success – produced by Broadway legend David Merrick, it boasted a screenplay by Francis Ford Coppola, cinematography by Douglas Slocombe, music by Nelson Riddle, two of the biggest stars of the period in Robert Redford and Mia Farrow, and a powerful supporting cast that included Bruce Dern, Karen Black, Sam Waterston, Scott Wilson, Lois Chiles and Hollywood veteran Howard Da Silva, who had also featured in the 1949 version of the film.

 According to Neil Sinyard, it was actress Ali MacGraw who suggested the remake of Gatsby (with herself in the role of Daisy) to her then husband Robert Evans, head of production at Paramount, and Clayton was reportedly MacGraw's first choice as director.
 By the time the film was confirmed, however, MacGraw had left Evans for Steve McQueen.
-Although heavily hyped, it unfortunately did not fare well with the critics, whose reactions were typified by Vincent Canby in The New York Times:
+Although heavily hyped, it did not fare well with the critics, whose reactions were typified by Vincent Canby in The New York Times: